-8 The boards are composed of six members.
+&lt;sup>8 The boards are composed of six members.
 Four members serve by virtue of their positions in the federal government: the Secretary of the Treasury, who is the Managing Trustee; the Secretary of Labor; the Secretary of HHS; and the Commissioner of Social Security.
 The President appoints and the Senate confirms the other two members to serve as public representatives.
 These two positions are currently vacant.

 estimates, especially for a period as long as 75 years.
 To illustrate the range of uncertainty, the Trustees use three alternative scenarios (low-cost, intermediate, and high-cost) that use specific assumptions.
-These assumptions include fertility rates, rates of change in mortality, LPR and other-than-LPR immigration levels, emigration levels, changes in real GDP, changes in the CPI, changes in average real wages, unemployment rates, trust fund real yield rates, and disability incidence and recovery rates.
-The assumptions used for the most recent set of projections shown above in the Social Security and Medicare demographic and economic assumption table are generally referred to as the "intermediate assumptions," and reflect the Trustees' reasonable estimate of expected future experience.
+These assumptions include fertility rates, rates of change in mortality, LPR and other than LPR immigration levels, emigration levels, changes in real GDP, changes in the CPI, changes in average real wages, unemployment rates, trust fund real yield rates, and disability incidence and recovery rates.
+The assumptions used for the most recent set of projections shown above in the Social Security and Medicare demographic and economic assumption table are generally referred to as the "intermediate assumptions," and reflect the Trustees reasonable estimate of expected future experience.
 For additional information on Social Security and Medicare demographic and economic assumptions, refer to SSA's and HHS's financial statements.

-The RRP's estimated future revenues and expenditures reflected in the SOSI are based on various economic, employment, and other actuarial assumptions, and assume that the RRP will continue as presently constructed.
-For further details on actuarial assumptions related to the RRP and how these assumptions affect amounts presented on the SOSI and SCSIA, consult the Technical Supplement to the 27th Actuarial Valuation of the Assets and Liabilities Under the Railroad Retirement Acts as of December 31, 2016, the 2020 Annual Report on the Railroad Retirement System required by Section 502 of the Railroad Retirement Solvency Act of 1983 and RRB's financial statements.
+The RRB's estimated future revenues and expenditures reflected in the SOSI are based on various economic, employment, and other actuarial assumptions, and assume that the program will continue as presently constructed.
+For further details on actuarial assumptions related to the program and how these assumptions affect amounts presented on the SOSI and SCSIA, consult the Technical Supplement to the 28th Actuarial Valuation of the Assets and Liabilities Under the Railroad Retirement Acts as of December 31, 2019 and RRB's financial statements.

-The BLBDP significant assumptions used in the projections are the coal excise tax revenue estimates, the tax rate structure, the number of beneficiaries, life expectancy, Federal civilian pay raises, medical cost inflation, and the interest rates used to discount future cash flows.
+The BLDBP significant assumptions used in the projections are the coal excise tax revenue estimates, the tax rate structure, the number of beneficiaries, life expectancy, federal civilian pay raises, medical cost inflation, and the interest rates used to discount future cash flows.